-NY Gov calls for Schneiderman's resignation over assault allegations
+NY AG Schneiderman resigns over assault allegations

 On Monday, The New Yorker magazine reported the allegations of four women who accused Schneiderman of physical violence against them.

-Two of the women, Michelle Manning Barish and Tanya Selvaratnam, spoke on the record to the magazine, saying they had been romantically involved with Schneiderman but that the violence was nonconsensual.
+Two of the women, Michelle Manning Barish and Tanya Selvaratnam, spoke on the record to the magazine, saying they had been romantically involved with Schneiderman but that the violence was nonconsensual, and which The New Yorker described as occurring "often after drinking, frequently in bed and never with their consent."

 According to The New Yorker, Barish and Selvaratnam said he had hit and choked them, and that they later sought medical attention because of it.
 Selvaratnam also alleged that Schneiderman threatened to tap her phone, among other threats.